 Stock Market has two school of thoughts: Fundamental Analysis and Technical Analysis.
 One is for the investors and the other is for the traders.
 One for the long-term, the other one is for short-term.
-The first is a best-selling book, the other one is a blockbuster movie.
 Different strokes for different folks.
 It’s on your hands now on what to take and see it yourself.

 What is Fundamental Analysis?

 Fundamental Analysis is the study of a company’s financial statements to analyze assets, liabilities and earnings, financial health, its competitive edge and markets.
 It has also got to do with looking at the financial ratios of a company and determining its strength financially, its value and future potentials.

 Warren Buffett: “The sage of Omaha”

 Warren Buffett is an American businessman, investor, and philanthropist who serves as the chairman and CEO of Berkshire Hathaway.